Indian DestinationInternational Destination

+The food of Kerala is so delicious that it undoubtedly develops cravings and enhances your taste buds.
 The history and culture of Kerala greatly influence the staple foods and the cuisine of the state.
-Rice, fish, and coconut are the main components of most of the staple dishes, if not all of them.
+Rice, fish, and coconut are the main Kerala food items that are used in most of the staple dishes.
 Most people have this misconception that Kerala food is all about idlis and dosas.
 If you believe so, then you are in for a surprise.
 Kerala food is incomplete without the herbs and spices that are used to enhance the flavors of the dishes.
-Some of the most popular ones are chilies, curry leaves, cardamom, clove, cinnamon and asafoetida.
+The traditional food of Kerala includes chilies, curry leaves, cardamom, clove, cinnamon, and asafoetida.
 You will also be able to identify the taste of coconut in almost all the dishes, as blending grated coconut and its milk in the dishes for thickening and flavoring is a common culinary practice in the state.

 Also known as Noolappam, and pronounced as E-di-ap-pam, it is a popular dish in Kerala, made of rice flour, salt and water with a number of strands interwoven to give it a lovely texture.
 It is the texture that makes this dish stand out from the rest.
 It can be served with all kinds of curries but is usually served with egg curry.
 Some of the best places to eat this dish for a reasonable price are Jasmine Bay and Saravana Bhawan.